by Giacomo Puccini

 The Cleveland Opera brings to you the beloved Puccini classic in a new, fully staged production complete with soloists, chorus, costuming, sets, staging and The Cleveland Opera Orchestra under the baton of Grzegorz Nowak.
 Sung in the original Italian with English translation projected.

 About the Conductor

-A conductor of world-wide recognition, Maestro Nowak is Permanent Associate Conductor of the Royal Philharmonic Orchestra in London and Principal Conductor of The Cleveland Opera.
-In the fall 2017, he will combine these two positions with the appointment of the Music Director of The Grand National Opera in Warsaw, Poland, one of the largest opera houses in the world.
+A conductor of world-wide recognition, Maestro Grzegorz Nowak is Permanent Associate Conductor of the Royal Philharmonic Orchestra in London, Principal Conductor of The Cleveland Opera, and Music Director of The Grand National Opera (Teatr Wielki) in Warsaw, Poland, one of the largest opera houses in the world.
 Continue reading